-Scott Ellman is Advisor of USAsia Venture Partners.
-He has over twenty years of experience in strategic alliances, marketing, and business development.
-He has applied these skills in two distinct areas: high technology and commercial real estate.
-Scott has held senior positions at high technology pioneers Silicon Graphics (SGI) and VMware where, among other things, he managed some of the companies’ most important alliances such as those with Hitachi, Toshiba, Oracle, NEC, Dell, IBM, and HP.
+Scott Ellman was a founder and advisor of USAsia Venture PartnersTM.
+He had expertise in strategic alliances, marketing, and business development, and he applied those skills in two distinct areas: high technology and commercial real estate.
+Scott held senior positions at high technology pioneers Silicon Graphics (SGI) and VMware where, among other things, he managed some of the companies’ most important alliances such as those with Hitachi, Toshiba, Oracle, NEC, Dell, IBM, and HP.
 He was also the co-founder and VP of Marketing at the for-profit division of SeniorNet.org, a world leader in teaching older citizens how to use computers and the Internet.
 There, Scott was instrumental in every step of the company’s evolution, from co-writing the business plan and raising venture capital from investors that included a major Japanese trading company and the family of Mr. and Mrs. Eugene Kleiner, to forging strategic partnerships with eBay and IBM.
-Scott is a strategic advisor to several technology companies as well as the Keizai Silicon Valley and a member of the Japan-US Innovation in Business and Technology Advisory Council.
-He holds an MBA from the Stanford Graduate School of Business and a BS in Applied Mathematics and Economics from Brown University, where he graduated Phi Beta Kappa and magna cum laude, the university’s highest academic honor.
+Scott also served as a strategic advisor to several technology companies, including the Keizai Silicon Valley, and he was a member of the Japan-US Innovation in Business and Technology Advisory Council.
+He received his MBA from the Stanford Graduate School of Business and a BS in Applied Mathematics and Economics from Brown University, where he graduated Phi Beta Kappa and magna cum laude, the university’s highest academic honor.

-Akemi Koda is Senior Vice President of USAsia Venture Partners.
+Akemi Koda is the CEO of USAsia Venture PartnersTM.
 She is a seasoned marketing and business development professional with 20 years of experience in IT, managed services and corporate travel consulting.
 Her areas of focus include advertising and promotion, awareness and demand generation, and market research.
 Fluent in English and Japanese, Akemi understands market trends and consumer preferences on both sides of the Pacific.
 She has held positions with NEC Corporation of America, United Airlines, BCD, Carlson Inc., and Varig Airlines – Tokyo.
 Akemi holds degrees in Marketing, Consumer Arts & Sciences, and Fashion Merchandising.
 Akemi is Program Committee member at Keizai Silicon Valley.

 Chris Daft, Ph.D. is a senior consultant in the areas of medical imaging, industrial ultrasonics and micro-electro-mechanical systems (MEMS).
 He has worked in R&D and marketing at GE, Yokogawa Electric, Siemens and several start-ups.
 He holds BA, MA and PhD degrees from Oxford University, UK, and is a Program Committee member at the Keizai Silicon Valley.
 He is an active Senior Member of IEEE, and is an inventor on 19 issued patents.